 The first time I had banana-based ice cream was probably about 15 years ago.
 I hadn’t been vegan very long.
-I had already been vegetarian for many years, was making my way in a very un-vegan-friendly world.
-I didn’t miss ice cream too much, as there were a few non-dairy brands available at the time, but going cheeseless was a little tough.
+I had already been vegetarian for many years, and was making my way in a very un-vegan-friendly world.
+There were a few non-dairy brands available at the time, so I didn’t miss ice cream too much, but going cheeseless was a little.

 There was a vegan food festival put on by EarthSave at Lincoln Center one hot summer’s day.
 I don’t remember what it was called it, but I know they didn’t use the word “vegan,” because they didn’t want to scare anyone off.
 It was the first time I had been to any kind of veg-friendly festival, and it seemed magical.
 Dr. Furhman, Marion Nestle, and Wayne Pacelle spoke, long before most people knew who they were, and there was lots of vegan food to partake in.